LeslieMathsPro/Personalized-Real-Estate-Agent_Home-Match/README.md

 # Personalized-Real-Estate-Agent_Home-Match
-This project build an Agent for estate recommandation.
-I use OpenAI API to generate the original estate infomation and then match the right estate for the user preference by vector dataBases.
-Besides, i use LLM again to custome a better desciption, highlight estate's features that the user requests.
-Via LangChain framework, i simplify the code.
+This project builds an Agent for real estate recommandation.
+I use the OpenAI API to generate the initial estate listings and then match the right estate to user preferences by vector dataBases.
+Besides, i also leverage an LLM to customize a more refined desciption, highlighting estate's features that the users care about most.
+Via LangChain framework, i simplify the implementation.